tianshilu/QBRC-Somatic-Pipeline/README.md

 perl ~/somatic/job_somatic.pl somatic_design.txt ~/somatic/example/example.sh 32 hg38 ~/ref/hg38/hs38d1.fa /cm/shared/apps/java/oracle/jdk1.7.0_51/bin/java 0 2 ~/disambiguate_pipeline
 ```
 ### Note:
 * design.txt: the batch job design file.
-It has 6 columns separated by '\t', the first four slots are fastq files or bam files for normal and tumor samples.
+It has 6 columns separated by '\t', the first four slots are fastq files or bam files for normal control sample and sample of interest.
 The fifth is the output folder, and the last is "PDX" or "human".
 * example_file : the demo job submission shell script.
 A default one is in example/.
 * thread : number of threads to use.
 Recommended: 32
 * build : genome build, hg19 or hg38.